bgachara/bgachara.github.io/posts/rust_ref.md

 ## Expressions

-- This is a code segment that returns a value.
-- Rust being a "expression-oriented" language, all code blocks will implicitly return their value unless we utilize a semicolon to terminate the expression.
+- This is a code segment that returns a value and with rust being a "expression-oriented" language, all code blocks will implicitly return their value unless we utilize a semicolon to terminate the expression.

 ```rust